joshbegley/nyt-latest/README.md

 **Days Before a Vote, Republicans Feud Over How to Choose a New Speaker**\
-`A quiet rules fight highlights the depth of the divisions now plaguing House Republicans.
+`A quiet fight over the rules highlights the depth of G.O.P. divisions.
 It could set the stage for a bruising election to choose a successor to the party’s ousted speaker.`\
 https://nytimes.com/2023/10/06/us/politics/republicans-speaker-vote-jordan-scalise.html?searchResultPosition=1

 **Mike Lindell’s Lawyers Say He Owes ‘Millions’ in Fees**\